 Understanding the New SEER 2 Rating and Why It Matters

-Energy efficiency is more than just a buzzword; it’s an important consideration for homeowners who are intent on saving money and who also want to help improve environmental sustainability.
-The release of new SEER 2 rating standards in 2023 marks a substantial shift in how we look at cooling efficiency.
-The release of these new ratings affects new HVAC installations as well as routine AC maintenance and repairs.
-Discover the ins and outs of these changes and what impact they could have on you.
+Energy efficiency is more than just a buzzword; it’s a critical consideration for homeowners keen on saving money and who also want to help improve environmental sustainability.
+The introduction of new SEER 2 rating standards in 2023 marks a substantial shift in how we think about cooling efficiency.
+These changes affect new HVAC installations as well as regular AC maintenance and repairs.
+Lets learn more about the nuances of these changes and why they matter to you.

 The Basics of SEER and SEER 2

 SEER 2 is the next wave of AC efficiency ratings.
-It utilizes modified testing practices to provide a more accurate representation of real-world performance.
-Because of this, you should be prepared to see that AC efficiency ratings with a “2” after them will be less than SEER ratings that do not have a "2", even though they assess the same performance.
+It uses amended testing processes to provide a more accurate representation of real-world performance.
+Consequently, you should anticipate that AC efficiency ratings with a “2” after them will be less than SEER ratings that do not have a “2”, even though they evaluate the same performance.

 SEER isn’t the only rating that’s changing in 2023.
-A similar cooling rating known as the energy efficiency ratio (EER) is also shifting to a new standard called EER 2.
-Additionally, heat pumps have a heating-related rating that evaluates winter season performance.
-It’s called heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing requirements.
+A similar cooling rating referred to as the energy efficiency ratio (EER) is also shifting to a new standard called EER 2.
+Also, heat pumps have a heating-related rating that applies to winter season performance.
+It’s named heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing standards.

 New SEER Rating Standards for 2023

-All these changes may make you want to know—what are the new SEER rating standards for 2023?
-The Department of Energy (DOE) has created different requirements for the Northern and Southern United States.
-Needless to say, the South has stricter requirements because this region depends more heavily on AC units.
-Here’s what you should know when buying a new AC or heat pump:
+All these changes probably will make you ask—what are the new SEER rating standards for 2023?
+The Department of Energy (DOE) has established differing standards for the Northern and Southern United States.
+Not surprisingly, the South has more stringent requirements because this region relies more heavily on cooling systems.
+Here’s what to know when searching for a new AC or heat pump:

 - The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.